nautobot/nautobot/nautobot/docs/user-guides/getting-started/regions.md

 !!! note
     In the example, notice that we assigned the `Vancouver 1` Site to `Vancouver`, which is tier-3 Region.
-    Notice that the Regional hierarchy is displayed for the `Vancouver 1` Site: `North America/Canada/Vancouver`
+    Notice that the Regional hierarchy is displayed for the `Vancouver 1` Site: `North America / Canada / Vancouver`